New to Kendo UI for AngularStart a free 30-day trial

 In-Cell Editing with OData Service

-The Grid has representational functionality and is not affected by the way how the data gets updated and where it comes from.
+The Grid has representational functionality and is not affected by how the data is updated or where it comes from.
 The Grid can display data from different types of sources, including the OData v4 protocol.

 The following example demonstrates how to configure the in-cell editing of the Grid by consuming OData v4.